-Microgrids are important in bringing retail-driven renewable energy implementations to proper efficiency levels as communal solar energy installations can overgenerate or undergenerate power.
-The excess energy needs to be channeled to a battery, which is expensive and requires storage, or preferably sold back to an electricity grid for other consumers to purchase.
+Microgrids are important in bringing retail-driven renewable energy implementations to proper efficiency levels as communal solar energy installations can overgenerate or under generate power.
+The excess energy needs to be channelled to a battery, which is expensive and requires storage, or preferably sold back to an electricity grid for other consumers to purchase.

 The microgrid is managed and organized by LO3 Energy, and has evolved to become Exergy.
 Exergy is a tokenized blockchain platform and energy marketplace that aims to empower consumers with access to and control of their energy data, and transform the interactions with energy markets globally.
 The Brooklyn Microgrid is strictly opt-in, although Exergy hopes to be able to apply the knowledge taken from the Brooklyn Microgrid project to influence and shape the energy model of the future.

 The Brooklyn Microgrid is unique in being the first energy project in the United States to use blockchain technology for energy transactions.
 They received approval to utilize blockchain technology to perform energy trading in a 12-month pilot, with over 300 participants.
 Prior to the Exergy platform’s solution, only electric utilities and approved retail services were allowed to sell energy.